KaKariki02/rushHour/README.md

 ## Todo:
 -initial implementation of BFS
 -think about the size of our statespace
+-think about how we cast variables